3D-Printing-for-Microfluidics/3D_printer_control/README.md

   * Set the required $FLASK_APP environment variable.
 This varies based on platform.
 For bash do `export FLASK_APP=tests/dummy_server.py`
   * If you get an error that you don't have mttkinter, run `pip install mttkinter` or `pip3 install mttkinter`
   * Do the following only if you don't have a database built yet (i.e. it's your first time running this app)
+    * Source the new setup script in `printer_server/rpi/`
+      -- or do it manually --
     * Initialize the database with `flask db init`
     * Migrate it with `flask db migrate`
     * Upgrade it with `flask db upgrade`